mehonal/flasky-notes/readme.md

 You may use gunicorn with a command such as `gunicorn --bind YOUR.SERVER.IP.ADDR app:app`.
 Alternatively, you can serve it using `serve_local.py` to serve it on localhost for debugging or personal use locally.

-# Future Goals

-## General

-- Add Support for Encryption
-- Security hardening
-- Add Note Sharing with public links
-- Automatic note saving (optional setting)
-- Add Word Count
-- Ability to add images

-## Theme-Specific

-### Paper Theme

-- Add Dark Mode Support
-- Add Font Selector
-- Add To Do's

-### Full Theme

-- Improving Markdown Support

-### Dash Theme

-- Improving Markdown Support
-- Add Support for Categories

-# Noted Issues

-- There may be issues in relation to categories - or category reassignment in general.

 # Compatibility

 Flasky Notes has been tested primarily on Ubuntu using a Firefox browser, but should be compatible with all devices and operating systems that can run a browser that is up-to-date.

 # License